jebaquera/Butterfield-Train-Line/README.md

 <br />
     * Frequency -- in minutes
 <br /><br />
-Code this app to calculate when the next train will arrive; this should be relative to the current time.
+The train schedule will let the user know when the next train will arrive; relative to the current time.
 <br /><br />
-Users from many different machines must be able to view the same train times.
+Users from many different machines will be able to view the same train times.
 <br />
 <hr />